 To respond and act on the world around us, DCHI offers learning opportunities.
-Our thought leadership, captured as DCHI Academy, will spotlight programmes and projects from the organisations in the coalition.
-It also provides you (online) events and exercises to build on academic knowledge and act on public calls and private funding opportunities.
-Plus, it gives you our forward looking innovation insights.
-Tune in on our LinkedIn page regularly to catch all low hanging fruits and let us help you achieve your humanitarian aid and development goals.
+Our thought leadership is captured as DCHI Academy.
+It spotlights programmes and projects from the organisations in the coalition.
+It also provides you access to the (online) events and exercises to build on academic knowledge and experiences.
+It will help you achieve your humanitarian aid and development goals.

 Are you ready to accelerate for impact?